 There are several reasons why one would want to engage in trade-based money laundering, including tax evasion; while the drug cartels are turning more and more towards trade-based money laundering to move their currency between countries, you do not need to be associated a drug cartel to be charged with this crime.
 If you do find yourself charged with trade-based money laundering, it is important to contact a defense attorney.
 They can review your case and determine the best course of action given your circumstances.
-At Elden Law Group, we have experience handling a wide range of white collar crimes in Southern California and can help you understand the charges being brought against you, and we can help you prepare a defense.
+At Premier Federal Criminal Defenders, we have experience handling a wide range of white collar crimes in Southern California and can help you understand the charges being brought against you, and we can help you prepare a defense.

 Trade-based money laundering is most commonly used to move dirty money between two countries; drug cartels take the money from their drug sales in foreign countries to purchase goods for people in their home country, or the country where they are trying to get the money to.
 They receive payments in the country that they are shipping the items to.
 In this complex, roundabout way, the money gets from one country to the next without anyone knowing where it originated.
 The scope of money laundering is unknown because so much is done behind closed doors.